corda/corda/docs/source/design/hadr/design.md

 * Non-goals (eg. out of scope)
 * Reference(s) to similar or related work

 ## Timeline

-This design document outlines a range of topologies which will be enabled through progressive enhancements from the short to long trm.
+This design document outlines a range of topologies which will be enabled through progressive enhancements from the short to long term.

-Hot-
+On the timescales available for the current production pilot deployments we clearly do not have time to reach the ideal of a highly fault tolerant, horizontally scaled Corda.

+Instead, I suggest that we can only achieve the simplest state of a standby Corda installation only by January 5th and even this is contingent on other enterprise features, such as external database and network map stabilisation being completed on this timescale, plus any issues raised by testing.

+For the March 31st timeline, I hope that we can achieve a more fully automatic node failover state, with the Artemis broker running as a cluster too.
+I include a diagram of a fully scaled Corda for completeness and so that I can discuss what work is re-usable/throw away.

 ## Requirements

-* Reference(s) to any of following:
-    ** Captured Product Backlog JIRA entry
-    ** Internal White Paper feature item and/or visionary feature ** Project related requirement (POC, RFP, Pilot, Prototype) from
-        *** Internal Incubator / Accelerator project
-        *** Direct from Customer, ISV, SI, Partner
-* Use Cases
-* Assumptions

 ## Proposed Solution

-* Illustrate any business process with diagrams
-    ** Business Process Flow (or formal BPMN 2.0), swimlane activity ** UML:  activity, state, sequence
-* Illustrate operational solutions with deployment diagrams ** Network
-* Validation matrix (against requirements)
-    ** Role, requirement, how design satisfies requirement
-* Sample walk through (against Use Cases)
-* Implications
-    ** Technical
-    ** Operational
-    ** Security
-* Adherence to existing industry standards or approaches
-* List any standards to be followed / adopted
-* Outstanding issues
+### Current (single process)
+### Hot-Cold (minimum requirement)
+### Hot-Warm (Medium-term solution)
+### Hot-Hot (Long-term strategic solution)

 ## Alternative Options